docutils/docutils/sandbox/manpage-writer/README.txt

 * writers/manpage.py:

+  - 2009-07-13: patch from martin geisler blank line after a literal block.
   - 2009-07-13: patch from martin geisler to propper backslash escaping.
   - 2009-07-13: patch from ben finney to reduce vertical spacing.
   - 2009-06-26: patch from jarda to fix visit_strong.